Techtonica/curriculum/giving-presentations/giving-presentations.md

 - How important is it to make good presentations for your career?
 - How do you create a good outline?
-- Important points for creating good slides?
+- What are Important things to remember for creating good slides?
 - What should you as a presenter / speaker follow during the presentation?
 - Common mistakes we should avoid?